eirisocherry/3d-point-depth-projection/README.md

 # 3D Point Depth Projection

 Is an After Effects tool that allows you to quickly extract 3d coordinates and place any object to it.
-Depth map and 3d camera data are required.
+Requirement: Depth map and 3d camera data are required.

 ## Credits
 Script: `shy_rikki` (discord)